danielyxie/bitburner/doc/source/index.rst

 ..
 Bitburner documentation master file, created by sphinx-quickstart on Wed Oct  4 15:03:07 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. aaa

 Welcome to Bitburner's documentation!
 =====================================